 Spanish: Instructed Second Language Learning; Learner Individual Differences; Task-based Language Teaching; Critical Language Pedagogy; Heritage Language Education; Bilingual Education.

-Dr. Serafini teaches courses on Spanish linguistics, Spanish for heritage speakers, Spanish for specific purposes, and Spanish service learning at the undergraduate level and offers graduate courses in methods of second language teaching and curriculum design, task-based language teaching, and bilingual education in the Spanish-speaking world.
+Dr. Serafini teaches courses on Spanish linguistics, Spanish for heritage speakers, Spanish for specific purposes, and Spanish service learning at the undergraduate level and offers graduate courses in methods of second and heritage language teaching and curriculum design, task-based language teaching, and bilingual education in the Spanish-speaking world.